cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 Show all environment variables set for an application.
 Environment variables are a good way to store sensitive data, such as API keys for Amazon S3, outside of an application's source code.

+You can set environment variables for an application:

+* in the application manifest when deploying the application, as described in [Set Environment Variable in a Manifest](/docs/using/deploying-apps/manifest.html#var) on the "Application Manifests" page, or
+* after pushing the application, with the [set-env](#set-env) command.

 <div class="command-doc">
   <pre class="terminal">$ cf env [application name]</pre>
 </div>